PiterWeb/GameLinkSafeCLI/README.md

 This programm is a CLI, may not be easy for all users.
 There isn't a GUI implementation at the moment.

+You can use the software as it comes but if you are behind a strong firewall, a strict NAT or searching for more security you may want to have your own TURN server.
+If this is the case you can rent a TURN server or self-host it using [coturn](https://github.com/coturn/coturn)

 ## Download (Windows/Linux/Macos)

 https://github.com/PiterWeb/GameLinkSafeCLI/releases/latest